Mission Statement

 Library faculty regularly conduct classes in information retrieval and library research skills to promote Information Literacy and lifelong learning online and in person.
 Because many students will use the library's resources from a distance, an online orientation to the library and its resources, as well as a large selection of help videos are is available to all students wherever they are located.
 The online orientation includes tutorials on the use of OCLC discovery search, research databases, Internet search engines, and other selected reference sources, as well as general information literacy topics.

-The library web page offers remote access to the library's resources and services no matter your location, along with a chat feature for anyone requiring assistance.
+The library web website offers remote access to the library's resources and services no matter your location, along with a chat feature for anyone who needs assistance.
 For off-campus students enrolled at Saint Leo University Worldwide Education Centers, the website provides easy access to the library's resources and services, including reference and research help, writing assistance, the information retrieval system, approximately 500,000 eBooks, and multiple research databases that include many thousands of full-text journal, newspaper, and magazine articles.
+The large print collection is available to students at all locations and online; students may use InterLibrary loan services to request materials housed at the Daniel A. Cannon Memorial Library, including print journal articles which can be scanned and emailed, and print books, which can be loaned through the mail, or (if only a chapter or two is needed), selectively scanned and emailed.

 The library is dedicated to serving all students and faculty, at all locations.
-There are also two writing faculty available in the library to assist students as they work on their courses, and their major papers, as well as their thesis and dissertation; they work with the faculty librarians as well as other writing support personnel to providing assistance with all aspects of the writing process, from the first idea to the bibliography.
+The library faculty are very familiar with the writing process, and are available to assist students as they work on their courses, and their major papers, as well as their thesis and dissertation; providing support with most aspects of the writing process, from the first idea to the bibliography.

 Computer Usage Guidelines